Meet Our Leaders

 Michelle Dusek-Izaguirre, Vice President of Marketing and Resource Development Operations

 Izaguirre provides strategic leadership for MRD operational efficiencies, budget and finance, organizational reporting and monitoring, business intelligence, education operations and policies and procedures.
-She has been employed with Heifer since 2001 and holding several positions throughout her career at Heifer Ranch and HQ, including Director of Operations – Americas and Senior Director of Learning Centers.
+She has been employed with Heifer since 2001, holding several positions throughout her career at Heifer Ranch and HQ, including Director of Operations – Americas and Senior Director of Learning Centers.
 She worked in Honduras in rural development with the US Peace Corps before relocating to Arkansas.
 She has one son and enjoys spending time and traveling with him.

 Chad Avery, General Counsel